ghostnguyen/HttpClientFillerIssue/README.md

 There is also a generic wrapper class called `ApiResponse<T>` that can be used as a return type.
 Using this class as a return type allows you to retrieve not just the content as an object `T`, but also any metadata associated with the request/response `HttpResponseMessage`.

-This includes information such as response headers, the http status code and reason phrase (e.g. 404 Not Found), the response version, the original request message that was sent and in the case of an error, an `ApiException` object containing details of the error.
+This includes information such as response headers, the http status code and reason phrase (e.g. 404 Not Found), the response version, the original request message that was sent and in the case of an error, an `HttpResponseMessage` object containing details of the error.
 Following are some examples of how you can retrieve the response metadata.

 **Unlike Refit**